machnicole/prosody_nlp/code/self_attn_speech_parser/README.md

 2.  run `sentenceIDs_recordings.py` to get a pickle file of a dictionary which maps sentenceIDs to the paths of their recordings (also prints out some corpus statistics).
 3.  run `vm_make_trees.py`

+The equivalent to running `make_alignment_dicts.py` as above (necessary for extracting time-aligned features lateron) is a bit more complicated:

+1. The majority of Verbmobil data doesn't have alignments.
+Install and use Montreal Forced Aligner (MFA) to obtain word and phone alignments.
+2. MFA requires the corpus to be of a specific shape.
+Run `zip_wavs.py` to obtain a zip of the corpus that has the right directory organisation and data.
+3. Unzip the corpus.zip and use the MFA to obtain alignments (in the form of TextGrid files): ` mfa align archive english.dict.txt english.zip output`.
+MFA requires a pronunciation dictionary (downloadable, but can create from VM data) and an acoustic model (pretrained) for the alignment.
+4. Change file paths in `make_alignment_dict_from_tg.py`.
+Make sure to create the directory that is specified in `outdir`.
+5. Run `make_alignment_dict_from_tg.py`

 #### Pitch and intensity